-I am a graduate student in the Department of Biology at MIT, in the lab of Jackie Lees.
+I am a graduate student in the lab of Dr. Jacqueline Lees at the Koch Institute, MIT.

 Before starting my graduate education, I worked at the Picower Institute for Learning and Memory at MIT, as a technical assistant in the laboratory of Dr. Elly Nedivi.
 I was involved in research characterizing the function of the protein product of Candidate Plasticity Gene 2 (cpg2), an activity-regulated gene involved in glutamate receptor internalization.